 Students who are absent from school are required to bring an excuse for the absence their first day back at school.
 An absence is either excused or unexcused.
-Students need to bring a physician's excuse, court subpoena, funeral document, or note signed by their parent to the front office to Ms. Jackson.
+Students need to bring a physician's excuse, court subpoena, funeral document, or note signed by their parent to the front office to the Registrar, Ms. Jackson.
 Students who are tardy should report to class and it should be documented in Infinite Campus.
 There are several tasks that must be completed by the Registrar that depend on accurate attendance data.
-Please be sure you take and update attendance daily by 9:00am.
-Also, please be reminded to excuse absences and tardies when you send a student home sick.
+Please be sure to take your attendance daily by 8:30am and check for updates made by the registrar, as students sign in in the front office after beginning at 8:21am.
+Teachers, please be reminded to excuse absences and tardies when you send a student home sick.